IBM/aspera-cli/README.erb.md

 The use of the configuration file is not mandatory.
 All parameters can be set on command line.
-A configuration file provides a way to define default values, especially for authentication parameters, thus avoiding to always have to specify those parameters.
+A configuration file provides a way to define default values, especially for authentication parameters, thus avoiding to always have to specify those parameters on the command line.

 The default configuration file is: `$HOME/.aspera/aslmcli/config.yaml` (can be overriden with option --config-file).
 It is composed with "profiles" containing "parameters".
 (The first level is an associative array whose values are associative arrays or parameters).